enessubass/Android-1/Day9/Day9.md

 Use other XML attributes listed in the TextView reference to adjust the size or typeface of the text.)

+2. Limited Cheats

+Allow the user to cheat a maximum of five times.
+Keep track of the user's cheat occurrences and display the number of remaining cheat tokens below the cheat button.
+If no tokens remain, disable the cheat button.

 ## Readings